Table of contents

 For childminders: Childminders and any assistant employed by them must be suitable to look after children up to the age of 12.
 They must have the appropriate skills, experience and qualifications to meet the needs of the children.

-They must have undergone a vetting procedure.
-This includes a Disclosure Barring Service (DBS) enhances disclosure check before commencing caring for children.
+In addition, they must have undergone a vetting procedure.
+This includes an enhanced Disclosure Barring Service (DBS) check before commencing caring for children.

-For day care: The registered persons must ensure they are able to demonstrate their suitability and that of any other person providing day care.
+For day care: Registered persons must ensure they are able to demonstrate their suitability and that of any other person providing day care.
 Suitability checks include DBS enhanced disclosure checks.

 The person in charge (manager) must have at least two years’ experience of working in a day care setting prior to their appointment.
-The person in charge must have at least a recognised level 3 qualification.
+The manager must have at least a recognised level 3 qualification.

-At least half of non-supervisory staff must hold at least a level 2 qualification, and 50 per cent of these must have a level 3 qualification.
+At least half of non-supervisory staff must hold at least a level 2 qualification.
+Half of these must have a level 3 qualification.

 For full day care, at least 80 per cent of non-supervisory staff must hold a level 2 qualification.
 Half of these must hold a level 3 qualification.